mikemybytes/junit5-formatted-source/README.md

 By default, leading and trailing whitespaces will be removed from the argument value (unless they're a part of the quoted value).
 Yet, you can easily disable this behavior by setting `ignoreLeadingAndTrailingWhitespace = false`.

+Text values that should be interpreted as `null` can be specified as `nullValues`.
+Note that regardless of the setting, unquoted empty values will always be converted to `null`.

 You can combine `@FormattedSourceTest` and `@FormattedSource` with other standard JUnit 5 annotations like `@DisplayName` or `@Order`.
 Also, both annotations support the [implicit argument conversion](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-argument-conversion).